 There's a Default Badge that's associated with all attendees and attendee types, so simply edit the default if you don't plan to tailor different badges to different attendee types.
 When you create new badges and assign them to attendee types, attendees that belong to the assigned type(s) are no longer associated with the default badge.
 Everyone gets the right badge for them!

-Before we start designing a badge, let's take a look at Attendee Types.
+Before we start designing a badge, let's take a closer look at attendee types.

-If you want to print different badges for different types of attendees, you can do so easily with Attendee Types!
-If you link Onsite to a Socio Registration event, each ticket appears as an Attendee Type.
+If you want to print different badges for different types of attendees, you can do so easily with attendee types!
+If you link Onsite to a Socio Registration event, each ticket becomes an Onsite attendee type.
+Importing attendees or adding a new attendee are also ways attendee types are created.
+For more on adding attendees and attendee types, check this out.

-If you want to print Attendee Types on badges, click the Attendee Types button to change what's printed for each type.
-If you don't fill these in, the default type is printed.
+If you want to print attendee types on badges, it's a good idea to review and edit the Printed Value on the Badge field in the attendee types modal.
+Simply click the Attendee Types button to change what prints for each type.
+If you don't edit the printed value, the default value prints.

 Click Save Changes when you're done.